Fall 2017: Portion of city south of Guadalupe Road

 - reduced carbon emissions of 1,296 metric tons each year – equivalent to removing 274 cars from the road.

-The LED conversion will begin in July and take place over the next four years, adding to approximately 2,000 energy-efficient induction lights installed in Tempe neighborhoods between 2009 and 2014.
+The LED conversion began in July 2016 and will take place over the next four years, adding to approximately 2,000 energy-efficient induction lights installed in Tempe neighborhoods between 2009 and 2014.
 When the LED installation is complete, all residential areas in Tempe will have energy-efficient streetlights.

 Unlike traditional high-pressure sodium lamps or mercury-vapor lamps, LED lights are free of toxic chemicals like mercury.
 They have an approximate life of almost 100,000 hours, well beyond the life of the high-pressure sodium lamps they will replace.